edgetrader/constant-proportion-portfolio-insurance/README.md

 ---
 ## Reference
 **Thank you to all for highlight.
-I forgot to give credit to EDHEC Business School earlier.**
+I forgot to give credit to EDHEC Business School earlier.**.
 This analysis follows closely to the materials and projects of [Investment Management with Python & Machine Learning by EDHEC Business School](https://online.edhec.edu/en/online-programmes/data-science-and-machine-learning-for-asset-management/) Course.
 Thank you to the lecturers and assistants involved in creating this course.

 ## Summary